jdskier1/SkiDesigner/README.md

 This project is licensed under the GNU General Public License v3.0.

 The only library needed besides python's built in ones is pyside6.
+Once you've installed python3 from python.org, and assuming you have pip installer, run this command from the needed library: python3 -m pip install PySide6

 You may use, study, modify, and distribute this software, but distributed modified versions must also be licensed under GPL-3.0 and include source code.